stanbaek/ece487/docs/intro.md

 [![web](https://img.shields.io/badge/Web-stanbaek.github.io-orange)](https://stanbaek.github.io)

 ## 📝 Course information
-- **Course Goal**: Provide students with fundamental knowledge and skills to design and control robotic 🤖 systems.
+- **Course Goal**: Provide cadets with fundamental knowledge and skills to design and develop machine learning algorithms to solve robotic problems.
-- **Prerequisites**: ECE 382, ECE 346, Math344/346 or instructor approval
+- **Prerequisites**: ECE 346 and Math 356/377 or department approval
-- **Course Text**:  There is no required textbook.
-Reading materials/labs are posted here.
+- **Course Text**:  All [textbooks](syllabus:Textbooks) have free pdf versions.
+Reading materials/labs are posted on [Schedule](schedule.md).
 - **Syllabus**: Posted [here](syllabus.md).
 - **Course Schedule**: Posted [here](schedule.md) and subject to change.

 ## 📡 Communication
 - All communication and announcement 📣 will be provided through a course and section Team.
 - All lecture 📓 materials will be provided through MS Teams.
-- Laboratory 🔬 work will be posted here.
+- Laboratory 🔬 work will be posted on this course web.
 - All assignments must be submitted in [Gradescope](https://www.gradecope.com)
 - [Bitbucket](https://www.bitbucket.com) will be used for students to provide their source code 📄 for homework and laboratory assignments.
 - Videos 🎥 will be uploaded to a [YouTube channel](https://www.youtube.com/watch?v=RcfQyc3R-tA&list=PLdXU2qMgwlRtIJIXX8bZWp8W-YwxSDODq&ab_channel=StanBaek) for your convenience.